-Why Google is your best friend when it comes to discoverability + a few key tips on how to help Google find your website.
+Why Google is your best friend when it comes to discoverability?
+A few key tips on Google Indexing or in other words – how to help Google find your website.

 Are You + Google = a match made in heaven?
 If not – you should be.
 That’s because of the simple fact that if Google doesn’t love your site, nobody will – because they won’t be able to find it.

 Luckily, Google has plenty of useful tips for how to ensure your site can be located.

 The Google indexing essentials

 First up, your website must be indexed by Google.
 This is not as hard as you might think but it’s an often-overlooked step.
 We’ve got more detail about how to do this here in our handy website performance improvement guide.

 If your site is NOT indexed, then you’ll need to create a Google Search Console account.

 This is well worth the effort to help manage processes such as indexing.
 Google Search Console also has loads of other useful tools to help :

 - improve your website search engine ranking,